nulljosh/blog/_posts/2025-07-09-welcome-to-jekyll.markdown

 ## PLTR & HOOD: Momentum Moves?

 Digging deeper, **PLTR**’s showing some serious strength—bouncing off key support and reclaiming trendlines.
 Bulls are hyped, calling for targets at **$145** or even **$152** if it holds.
-X (formerly Twitter) is buzzing with *“confirmed breakout”* energy, though some folks are whispering a pullback might hit next week or end of July.
+Twitter is buzzing with *“confirmed breakout”* energy, though some folks are whispering a pullback might hit next week or end of July.
 The market looks ready for a breather after those parabolic pumps.

 **HOOD’s** got that same *eerie similarity* vibe, with air to all-time highs and a wick to **$85** looking juicy.
 Traders are all about those buyable pullbacks, and I’m here for it—discounts like this scream opportunity, especially with **$TSLA** and **$PLTR** also dipping hard from their peaks.